Vencord/Installer/README.md

 ### Mac

-Download the latest Mac build from [GitHub Releases](https://github.com/Vendicated/VencordInstaller/releases/latest), unzip it and run VencordInstaller.app
+Download the latest Mac build from [GitHub Releases](https://github.com/Vendicated/VencordInstaller/releases/latest), unzip it, and run `VencordInstaller.app`

+If you get a `VencordInstaller can't be opened` message, right-click `VencordInstaller.app` and click open.

+This error shows because the app isn't signed since I'm not paying 100 bucks for an Apple Developer license.

 ### Building from source